-We leverage our long history in the food industry and strong connections to early adopter networks to support the success of our investments.
+We leverage our experience as entrepreneurs, long history in the food industry and strong connections to early adopter networks and strategic partners to support the success of our investments.

 Chief Investment Officer

 Chris has nearly thirty years of leadership experience with start-ups and venture capital investing.
 He has spend the last decade focused on impact investing with a concentration on food markets and the plant-based foods sector.
 As CIO, Chris manages portfolio strategy and serves as a strategic advisor to most portfolio companies.
 On behalf of New Crop, Chris serves as Co-CEO and chair of Good Catch, managing member of Trellis Endeavors, director of Purple Carrot and Next Foods, and observes Miyoko's Kitchen.
 Additionally, Chris is director at Unovis Partners, Sirabella's, Wicked Healthy, Mathgarden, Pitcairn Financial Group, and Anark Corporation.

 Mark has worked as an engineer, analyst, economic consultant, and as an advisor to plant-based start-ups.
 He has more than a decade of experience on Wall Street, where he analyzed special-situation and high-tech companies.
 He has contributed to several books, been interviewed for television and radio programs, and has been quoted in a variety of leading publications.
 As Portfolio Manager, Mark works with Chris to manage deal flow, and performs asset and market level analyses.

 Dan Altschuler Malek